 In the Czech Republic, the issue of bird safety on power lines is being dealt with for more than 20 years.
 A measure to avoid electrocution of birds on medium voltage line, will be demonstrated at this site.

-4. Animal rescue station Vlašim: The Czech Republic has a network of rescue stations providing care especially for injured wildlife.
+6. Para Zoo Vlašim: The Czech Republic has a network of rescue stations providing care especially for injured wildlife.
 The Vlašim station was established by the Czech Union of Nature Conservationists in 1994.
 A new station was built near the village Pavlovice, which includes a veterinary office.
-The premises of the old station in the centre of Vlašim called Para Zoo serve as an exhibition part and for public education.
+We will visit premises of the station in the centre of Vlašim called Para Zoo, which serve as an exhibition part and for public education.

 4. Czech-Moravian Highlands